 Also, check out how to save big money with a reciprocal museum membership!

-Yes, I am recommending a brewery tour with kids Milwaukee, WI is the brew city so it makes sense to do one.
-The tour part itself is pretty short and no matter what it is I think it is so cool to see the process of how things go from the factory to ready to be sent to the shelves.
+Yes, I am recommending a brewery tour with kids.
+Milwaukee, WI is the brew city, so it makes sense to do one when you plan a trip to Milwaukee.
+The tour part itself is pretty short and, no matter what it is, I think it is so cool to see the process of how things go from the factory to ready to be sent to the shelves.